valentin-grenier/simple-block-animations/README.md

 ## Description

-Simple Animations for Gutenberg is perfect for creating engaging, modern websites with minimal effort.
+Simple block animations is perfect for creating engaging, modern websites with minimal effort.
 Add smooth scroll animations to your Gutenberg blocks without writing a single line of code.

 ## Key Features